jtabola/COMP3015_CW2/README.md

 - **`basic_uniform.vert/.frag`** - Main rendering shaders that handles normal and diffuse texture blending as well as light and fog calculations.
 - **`particle.vert/.frag`** - Handles fire particle effects and color blending of particle texture with particle life color gradient.
 - **`finalComposition.vert/.frag`** - Merges bloom and scene rendering.

+### Main Components Added Since CW1
+- **Fire Particle Fountain** - Shoots textured particles out of the skull at a specified velocity, with specified lifetime.
+- **Gaussian Blur/Bloom Effect** - Renders scene into frambuffer and creates a blurred version of the scene based on brightness.

 ---